Updated: Nov 12, 2020

 95% of the top 100 brands only use one or 2 colors.
 Companies want to maintain consistency by staying simple in their branding.
 Only 41% of those companies involved text in their logos.

 Colors elicit different responses from humans.
 There are two main categories of colors: warm and cool.
 Warm colors tend to be associated with that energy, while cool colors are linked with calmness and security.
-Logos should be simple, distinctive, recognizable rememberable.
+Logos should be simple, distinctive, recognizable, and rememberable.

 What are the hidden meanings behind colors?